Sati (practice)

 Sati or suttee (Note: The spelling suttee is a phonetic spelling using 19th-century English orthography.
-The satī transliteration uses the more modern ISO/IAST (International Alphabet of Sanskrit Transliteration), the academic standard for writing the Sanskrit language with the Latin alphabet system.) is a largely historical Hindu practice in which a widow burns alive on her deceased husband's funeral pyre, either voluntarily, by coercion, or by a perception of the lack of satisfactory options for continuing to live.
+The satī transliteration uses the more modern ISO/IAST (International Alphabet of Sanskrit Transliteration), the academic standard for writing the Sanskrit language with the Latin alphabet system.) is a chiefly historical Hindu practice in which a widow burns alive on her deceased husband's funeral pyre, either voluntarily, by coercion, or by a perception of the lack of satisfactory options for continuing to live.
 Although it is debated whether it received scriptural mention in early Hinduism, it has been linked to related Hindu practices in the Indo-Aryan-speaking regions of India, which have diminished the rights of women, especially those to the inheritance of property.
 (Note: "Thus the Laws of Manu severely reduced the property rights of women, recommended a significant difference in ages between husband and wife and the relatively early marriage of women, and banned widow remarriage.
 Manu's preoccupation with chastity reflected possibly a growing concern for the maintenance of inheritance rights in the male line, a fear of women undermining the increasingly rigid caste divisions, and a growing emphasis on male asceticism as a higher spiritual calling.")
 (Note: "Therefore, by the time of the Mauryan Empire the position of women in mainstream Indo-Aryan society seems to have deteriorated.
 Customs such as child marriage and dowry were becoming entrenched; and a young women's purpose in life was to provide sons for the male lineage into which she married. ...
 It is important to note that, in all likelihood, these developments did not affect people living in large parts of the subcontinent—such as those in the south, and tribal communities inhabiting the forested hill and plateau areas of Southern Asia where Hinduism was practised.
 That said, these deleterious features have continued to blight Indo-Aryan-speaking areas of the subcontinent until the present day.)
 A cold form of sati, or the neglect and casting out of Hindu widows, has been prevalent from ancient times.

 Greek sources from around c.
 300 BCE make isolated mention of sati, and Hindu inscriptions from 464 CE onward, common by the 11th century, record the practice of a real fire sacrifice.
-The first references to sati in Brahmin law-books appeared in the 7th century, and it was widely recognised, but not universally accepted, by the 12th century.
-Records of sati exist throughout many time periods and regions: there were significant differences in different regions, and among communities, but reliable figures are scarce and incomplete for the number of widows who died by sati prior to the advent of the British period.
+The first references to sati in Brahmin law-books appeared in the 7th century.
+It was widely recognised, but not universally accepted, by the 12th century.
+Records of sati exist throughout many time periods and regions.
+There were significant differences in different regions and among communities; however, figures are scarce and incomplete for the number of widows who died by sati before the advent of the British period.